RajSuriyan/Assignments/README.md

 # Assignments
-It is gui calculator and a sraper
+It is gui calculator and a scraper